 Safety and Side Effects

-Sulfur can react poorly in combination with prescription acne medications, resulting in irritation and increased sun sensitivity, so it’s important to consult your dermatologist before you begin a sulfur-based acne regimen.
+Sulfur can react poorly when combined with some prescription acne medications, resulting in irritation and increased sun sensitivity, so it’s important to consult your dermatologist before you begin a sulfur-based acne regimen.

 Using topical sulfur while pregnant

 Salicylic acid works similarly to benzoyl peroxide but is gentler on the skin.
-It removes dead skin cells and penetrates hair follicles to clear out the pores and prevent acne breakouts.
+It removes dead skin cells and penetrates hair follicles to clear plugs of debris and prevent acne breakouts; best for comedonal acne.